Ibn Umayl: Symbolic alchemist

 Ibn Umayl was a mystical and symbolic alchemist.
 He saw himself as following his “predecessors among the sages of Islam” in rejecting alchemists who take their subject literally.
 Although such experimenters discovered the sciences of metallurgy and chemistry, Ibn Umayl felt the symbolic meaning of alchemy is the precious goal that is tragically overlooked.
 He wrote:

 “Eggs are only used as an analogy... the philosophers … wrote many books on such things as eggs, hair, the biles, milk, semen, claws, salt, sulphur, iron, copper, silver, mercury, gold and all the various animals and plants … But then people would copy and circulate these books according to the apparent meaning of these things, and waste their possessions and ruin their souls” The Pure Pearl chap.
 1.

-Moreover, he wrote a Book of the Explanation of the Symbols, there emphasizing that the sages spoke "a language in symbols" and that they "would not reveal it [the secret of the stone] except with symbols".
+Moreover, he wrote a Book of the Explanation of the Symbols, there emphasising that the sages spoke "a language in symbols" and that they "would not reveal it [the secret of the stone] except with symbols".
 In this book, he gives a huge list of names for the stone, the water, etc. thus referring to one inner mystery or religious experience, which - in contrast to an allegory - cannot be fully explained.

 For all his devotion to Greek alchemy, Ibn Umayl wrote as a Muslim, frequently mentioning his religion, explaining his ideas "for all our brothers who are pious Muslims" and quoting verses from the Quran.